-- 6.1 As illustrated by Viewpoint 8, there are localised views into the appeal site from the canal towpath to the immediate north of the site where the canal passes alongside the site boundary adjacent to Ilkeston Road and the Stanton Regeneration Site beyond.
+- 7.50 As illustrated by Viewpoint 8, there are localised views into the appeal site from the canal towpath to the immediate north of the site where the canal passes alongside the site boundary adjacent to Ilkeston Road and the Stanton Regeneration Site beyond.
 These views are limited to a short stretch of the canal, where there are framed views between mature trees, hedgerows and woodland that extend alongside the canal.
-Beyond the northern edge of the site, woodland at Rough's Pool screens views into the site. - 6.2 As illustrated by Viewpoints 9 12, the appeal site is not prominent in views from along the Canal towpath or the Nutbrook Trail.
-Where the site is perceived, it is only in glimpsed between intervening vegetation and viewed in the context of existing development and as part of a sequential viewing experience alongside existing developments within the urban context. - 6.3 Once the employment scheme is developed at the Stanton Regeneration Site to the east, the backdrop and visual context for anglers and users of the local footpaths and recreational routes will be changed to include large scale buildings on the skyline.
-The proposals will be subservient to the large buildings and of a domestic scale and character. - 6.4 Users of the canal towpath and Nutbrook Trail have a low to medium sensitivity to the proposed development.
-This reflects the limited views into the site as part of wider recreational routes set within the urban edge and developed context. - 6.5 Where the towpath passes the site, the proposals retain an area of greenspace that incorporates a range of informal and formal recreational features including a LEAP, community garden and footpath / circular walk.
-These include landscape and biodiversity enhancements including attenuation ponds managed for wildlife, areas of meadow grassland and tree and shrub planting.
+Beyond the northern edge of the site, woodland at Rough's Hole fishing pond screens views into the site. - 7.51 As illustrated by Viewpoint 12, the appeal site is not prominent in views from along the Canal towpath or the Nutbrook Trail.
+Where the site is perceived, it is only in glimpsed between

-- 6.6 The location of recreational facilities alongside the canal and the setting back of the residential frontage beyond is characteristic of the area and residential development at Kirk Hallam and Hallam Fields that adjoin the Nut Brook floodplain.
-The proposals would therefore not appear out of character or incongruous. - 6.7 Given the limited extent of views and characteristic transitional edge to the north of the site, fronting the canal the proposals will give rise to a minor magnitude of change to views when travelling along the paths, and resulting minor adverse visual effects for users of the Canal towpath and Nutbrook Trial.
+- intervening vegetation and viewed in the context of existing development and as part of a sequential viewing experience alongside existing developments within the urban context. - 7.52 As the summer photography from Photoviewpoint 12 illustrates, when the trees are in leaf, outward views from the Nutbrook Trail are further reduced, with views across the valley towards the site being restricted by the intervening vegetation. - 7.53 Once the under-construction warehouse development at New Stanton Park and the wider Stanton Regeneration Site is developed, the backdrop and visual context for anglers and users of the local footpaths and recreational routes will be changed to include large scale buildings on the skyline.
+The proposals will be subservient to the large buildings and of a domestic scale and character. - 7.54 Users of the canal towpath and Nutbrook Trail have a low to medium sensitivity to the proposed development.
+This reflects the limited views into the site as part of wider recreational routes set within the urban edge and developed context. - 7.55 Where the towpath passes the site, the proposals retain a buffer to incorporate SuDS features, with opportunities to include an area of greenspace that incorporates a range of informal and formal recreational features including a LEAP, community garden and footpath / circular walk.
+These include landscape and biodiversity enhancements including attenuation ponds managed for wildlife, areas of meadow grassland and tree and shrub planting. - 7.56 The location of recreational facilities alongside the canal and the setting back of the residential frontage beyond is characteristic of the area and residential development at Kirk Hallam and Hallam Fields that adjoin the Nut Brook floodplain.
+The proposals would therefore not appear out of character or incongruous. - 7.57 Given the limited extent of views and characteristic transitional edge to the north of the site, fronting the canal the proposals will give rise to a minor magnitude of change to views when travelling along the paths, and resulting minor adverse visual effects for users of the Canal towpath and Nutbrook Trial.